Alighorab/UT.6.10x.Labs/lab10.TrafficLight/README.md

 `six LEDs`, and `six 470Ω resistors`.

 ### A Working Lab 10
-- here is a [video](https://youtube.com/shorts/rIM9beqi95c?feature=share) of the lab on the real board.
+- Here is a [video](https://youtube.com/shorts/rIM9beqi95c?feature=share) of the lab on the real board.